What is Surgical Risk?

 There is no such thing as simple surgery

 The one thing everyone must appreciate is that there is no NO RISK.
-Some problems arise and we expect but these only have minimal impact.
+Some problems arise, and we expect, but these only have minimal impact.
 Such problems are not complications but inconveniences.
 Swelling and pain after surgery is expected and, as such, is a Level 1 impact risk.
 You may not get a shoe on after surgery, but you will in a few weeks, a month to three months, depending on the complexity of the operation.
 Of course, patient A and patient B don’t heal simultaneously.
 If swelling continues, it might shoot into a Level 2 impact risk.
 This is still minor in terms of the level 5 impact risk.
 If you had a phenolic nail surgery operation and expected the nail never to return, and it did, this would have a low chance of occurring, around 10-20% at worst.
 This is not expected but could happen, but the main impact would be that further surgery is required.
 This would count as a Level 3 impact risk.

 Until now, levels 1-3 have been inconvenient and are known as sequellae.
 Features of surgery that are either common or do occur with some frequency.
-Levels 4-5 impact risks are rather different.
-We have already described level 5, but perhaps it is important to understand what each means.
+Levels 4-5 impact risks are somewhat different.
+We have already described level 5, but perhaps it is essential to understand what each means.
 Death is final and affects relatives rather than the patient.
 However, if you are left with a sequella that causes loss of limb, constant pain, reduced health quality, or life-shortening complications, these are undoubtedly worse.
-The previously mentioned condition of CRPS varies from a mild form to a serious form, and so spans levels 3-5.
+The previously mentioned condition of CRPS varies from a mild form to a severe form, and so spans levels 3-5.
 However, I would place CRPS at level 4 when discussing matters with patients.
 I want to try to have them understand what could happen and if they wish that risk.

 The impact goes further and affects income, causes depression, leads to job loss, and strains marriages.
 Additionally, mobility is affected, and hobbies have to be dropped.
 The surgeon may say this is a 1% risk, but the impact is 100%.
-High risk, as in 1-3 maybe 20%, but the impact may be low, at say 5%, and temporary.
+High risk, as in 1-3, maybe 20%, but the effect may be low, at say 5%, and temporary.
 High-impact risks are often permanent and, at best, long-lasting.

 You can download a Guide to PASCOM-10 and the risk impact with further details (2018).
 This is a unique consent guide because it removes some of the misunderstandings from the consent process.
+The following publication still has some relevance today and at least provides food for thought—the Changing Face of Consent and Patient Communication.

 Thanks for reading ‘Do you know about surgical risk impact?’ by David R Tollafield